 Costs: Intake = $50.00 (includes medication) Daily dose = $9.25 We are in network with numerous insurance companies which may reduce or eliminate these costs.
 Please talk with one of our staff to identify your options.

 5113 SE 15th Street, Suite A Del City, OK 73115 405-600-3252 (P) 405-601-8180 (F) Cody@OKLifeRecovery.org

 Life Recovery Services is recognized as a 501c3 Nonprofit Organization by the IRS.

 If you are experiencing a medical emergency, please go to your nearest hospital or dial 911.
 If you need further assistance, call the National Suicide Prevention Lifeline at 1-800-273-8255.

-Life Recovery Services is certified & regulated by the following agencies:
+Life Recovery Services is accredited, certified, and regulated by the following agencies: